 - child psychiatrists

-These specialists can guide you in developing a treatment plan for your child.
+These specialists can guide you in developing a support plan for your child.
 You may also want to reach out to see what government resources are available to you.

 You can start by contacting your local school district (even if your child isn’t enrolled there).
 Ask them about support services in your area, such as early intervention programs.